herndont/healthtracker/README.md

     Lab 28 is the creation of a database which is used to store Exercises.
 Each exercise has a title, quatity, description, and a timeStamp.
     The exercises will be displayed on a seperate activity page with an input form available to add additional exercises to the page list.

-    Currently, I have gotten the database setup, and have an exercise added to the database and displaying on the activity page.
-What I don't have is an operational input form on that page.

 ![screenshot8](screenshots/lab28/screenshot8.PNG)